 Throughout both his Beatle and solo career, Paul McCartney has displayed an impressive musical prowess that hasn’t been displayed by the other three members of the group.
 First of all his musical gift is reflected in his ability to play 54 instruments, moreover, he has shown the talent of writing songs in a myriad of styles.
 During his tenure with The Beatles, he wrote rock ballads such as Birthday and Back in the USSR, love songs such as Here, There and Everywhere and he even pioneered new musical styles such as Helter Skelter which many view as a prototype to the heavy metal genre.
 This menagerie of different tunes was also present in Abbey Road, as Oh!
 Darling, She Came in Through the Bathroom Window and The End all displayed his varied musical styles.

-However, as Paul became the de facto leader of the group post-1967, other members started to resent his workaholism and his bossy habit of making the other members record multiple takes before he was finally satisfied with his songs.
+However, as Paul became the de facto leader of the group post-1967, other members started to resent his workaholism and his overbearing habit of making the other members record multiple takes before he was finally satisfied with his songs.
 The other Beatles had particularly disliked Paul’s softer, more whimsical songs such as When I’m 64 and Ob-La-Di, Ob-La-Da.
 John especially hated these songs and referred to them as “Paul’s granny sh*t”, the recording of the latter song in particular during the White Album sessions really aggravated Lennon.
-It took the band three to four days to record Ob-La-Di, Ob-La-Da as Paul’s perfectionism took the better of him and he insisted on remaking the song from scratch twice.
+It took the band three to four days to record Ob-La-Di, Ob-La-Da as Paul’s perfectionism took the better of him and he insisted on re-recording the song from scratch twice.
 This eventually caused John to storm out of the studio and only to return hours later stoned out of his mind and start erratically playing the piano intro of the song, which was eventually used in the final recording.
-George Harrison would also quit the band during the White Album recordings, according to Starr his brief departure happened after an argument with McCartney, though there is a reason to believe he may have also had a feud with John who would reportedly dismiss any of the songs he wrote for the band.
-While the disputes might have subsided and the White Album was eventually recorded, the seeds of discord were well planted, and would eventually come into full bloom by the Abbey Road/Let it Be sessions.
+George Harrison would also quit the band during the White Album recordings, according to Starr his brief departure happened after an argument with Paul, though there is a reason to believe he may have also had a feud with John who would reportedly dismiss any of the songs he wrote for the band.
+While the disputes might have temporarily subsided and the White Album was eventually recorded, the seeds of discord were well planted, and would eventually come into full bloom by the Abbey Road/Let it Be sessions.

-Then comes Maxwell’s Silver Hammer, another one of McCartney’s so-called “granny songs”, which has a deceptively child-friendly melody accompanied by the not so child-friendly lyrics centered on a serial killer called Maxwell who murders his victims by banging a silver hammer on their heads.
+Then came Maxwell’s Silver Hammer, another one of McCartney’s so-called “granny songs”, which has a deceptively child-friendly melody accompanied by the not so child-friendly lyrics centered on a serial killer called Maxwell who murders his victims by banging a silver hammer on their heads.
 Whether or not you like this song, one thing is for sure, the other three members didn’t.
 John hated it, and has previously said in an interview how Paul had them redo it “a hundred million times”.
 While he was present when the other three members were recording the song, John chose not to take part in the actual recording.
 George and Ringo didn’t particularly like the song either, in a 1977 interview with Crawdaddy magazine Harrison made it clear that he, like John, had a disdain for Paul’s “fruity songs” and singled out Maxwell’s Silver Hammer in particular.
 Another reason why he hated the song was that Paul would keep adding new arrangements whenever he thought of a new one.
 Ringo shared similar sentiments, in a 2008 Rolling Stone interview, he stated they recorded the song for “f*cking weeks”.
 There is a reason why some fans dub this song as the “one that broke up The Beatles”.
 In a way, Paul's perfectionism and workaholism did work out for him, after he did end up having the most successful solo career having secured 9 number one hits post-breakup and 14 out of his 25 albums went platinum.

 The Beatles, one of the most famous groups in the history of pop music; from left to right, George Harrison (1943 - 2001), Ringo Starr, John Lennon (1940 - 1980), and in front, Paul McCartney, at the EMI studios in Abbey Road, as they prepare for 'Our World', a world-wide live television show broadcasting to 24 countries with a potential audience of 400 million.
 (Getty)